The Library History Buff

 The postcard below contains a note from a faculty member at the Library School of the Wisconsin Library Commission, now the School of Library and Information Studies at the UW-Madison, to the public librarian in Reedsburg, Wisconsin.
 The picture is of the second floor interior of the Madison Public Library.
 Madison received a larger grant from Andrew Carnegie to provide space for the library school on the second floor.
 Sadly, the beautiful Carnegie Library was demolished to make way for a parking lot.
 The stamp on the card has been perforated with the initials "WIS".
 Perfins were a security device to prevent misuse of stamps by employees.

 This is a postcard from the collection of Ana Felt of Galena, Illinois.
 Ms. Felt was actively involved in planning the Carnegie library building in Galena.
 She was an avid collector of library postcards.
-The card depicts the City Hall, Carnegie Library, Municipal Building, and Fire Hall in Owen Sound, Ontario, Canada.
+The card depicts the City Hall, Carnegie Library, Municipal Building, and Fire Hall in Sault Ste.
+Marie, Ontario, Canada.
+The Carnegie Library is the building in the foreground.
 The message reads, "I understand that you have the library habit so send you this delightful combination which certainly is unusual."
 I have over 180 postcards from Felt's collection.

 Another postcard from the Felt collection.
 This one depicts the Pekin Illinois Public Library.
 Message from Ann M. Smith, the Pekin librarian, reads, "Kindly send me your library postal in exchange."
 "Cost $17,500."